unomachineshop/Shop_Code/mshop/autostart/autostart.md

 `*/2 * * * * python3 /home/pi/mshop/mshop/fileio/fileio.py`

 3) Understanding the command.
-*/2 * * * * -
-This is the crontab specifier, for this particular cron job, it will execute the specified script once every 2 minutes.
+*/2 * * * * - This is the crontab specifier, for this particular cron job, it will execute the specified script once every 2 minutes.
 Edit this as you see fit.
 Here is a basic outline of the allowed values,
-**Field    Description   Allowed Value**
+**Field,    Description,   Value**
 MIN      Minute field    0 to 59
 HOUR     Hour field      0 to 23
 DOM      Day of Month    1-31
 MON      Month field     1-12
 DOW      Day Of Week     0-6
 CMD      Command         Any command to be executed.
+**python3** - specifies what command line argument you would use to run your code.
+This is identical to what you would use on the command line to run/compile/invoke your code.
+Such as `javac, perl, python2, python3, etc`
+**/home/pi/path/to/your/script.py** - The last part is simply the absolute path to the entry point of your program.
+Ensure you have the absolute path, as relative pathing will not work.